nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 quantum chemical codes requires the removal of the negative energy states and the factoring out of the spin-free terms.
-Both of these may be achieved using a transformation of the Dirac Hamiltonian known in general as a Foldy-Wouthuysen transformation.
+Both of these may be achieved using a transformation of the Dirac Hamiltonian known in general as a Foldy-Wouthuysen (FW) transformation.
 Unfortunately this transformation cannot be represented in closed form for a general potential, and must be approximated.
 One popular approach is that originally formulated by Douglas and Kroll[^1] and developed by